muath-ye/api-design-best-practice/README.md

 It’s best to keep the base resource URLs as lean as possible.
 Complex result filters, sorting requirements, and advanced searching

+Use a unique query parameter for each field that implements filter, sorting or searching